-Children's yoga is taught to preschool children ages 3 through 5 years old.
-This class is an extra-curricular activity during the children's regular school day.
-Once a week children will learn yoga through adventure, story, games and songs.
+Children's yoga is taught to preschool children ages 2 through 5 years old.
+This is an activity during the children's regular school day.
+We learn yoga through adventure, story, games and songs.
 Yoga is not only fun and active, but it is said to build social and motor skills, increase concentration, and develop body awareness and self-esteem.
 It also helps children practice kindness, compassion, and gratefulness.
 All this while nurturing body, mind and spirit.
-Abby Stahl is our yoga instructor.